Solutions · Use case

 - Manufacturing Generative AI for supplier-document extraction, technical-manual retrieval, and quality-incident summarisation.

-- Education Generative AI for curriculum drafting, accessibility tooling, and administrative automation — under explicit student-data residency.
+- Education Generative AI for curriculum drafting, accessibility tooling, and administrative automation.
+Under explicit student-data residency.

-- Media Generative AI for editorial research, asset tagging, and personalised distribution — with human-in-the-loop quality gates.
+- Media Generative AI for editorial research, asset tagging, and personalised distribution.
+With human-in-the-loop quality gates.

 Service lines that ship structured extraction